Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

     - Edit the `Vagrantfile` such that the `bootstrap.sh` script is run during provisioning.
 The script should:
         - add a new environment variable `ENV_TEST_VARIABLE` with the value `USERNAME`.
         - install `neofetch`.
-4. Run `neofetch` in the terminal and take a screenshot.
+4. Running `neofetch` in the terminal and taking a screenshot.
-5. Create a merge request containing your changes.
+5. Creating a merge request containing your changes.

 In the following subsections you will find additional instructions and explanations.